WHAT IS THE GLOBAL PROGRESSIVE FORUM 2021?

 100 online debates on a range of topics: climate change, human rights and democracy, gender equality, globalization, sustainable development, economic development, social justice, employment, the digital transformation, smart cities, and many more.

-A large-scale event in a European Capital and online with progressive leaders, mayors, experts, civil society representatives and activists.
+A large-scale event at the European Parliament in Brussels and online with progressive leaders, mayors, experts, civil society representatives and activists.

 ONCE AGAIN IT IS TIME FOR GLOBAL PROGRESSIVES TO JOIN FORCES AND TAKE THE LEAD IN CHANGING THE WORLD